-The rooms are state-subsidized living spaces.
-Due to the high demand for living space in Munich, we are pleased that the rooms from a contingent made available to MISU.
+The rooms are state-subsidized living spaces that are used by the Studentenwerk München (owner and administrator of the rooms) for all students alike.
+Due to the high demand for living space in Munich, we are pleased that the rooms from the contingent of universities are made available for MISU.